tdcosim/TDcoSim/docs/user_guide/user_guide_visualization_analytics.md

 </p>

 #### Plots
 The Plots visualization tab allows the user to visualize any co-simulation variable as interactive time-series plots as shown in Fig. 4.
 The fields provided correspond to the attributes of the [TDcoSim DataFrame](#TDcoSim-DataFrame) and desired quantities can be plotted by appropriately plotting the fields.
 The plots may also be downloaded as .PNG images.
+You can filter the plots based on **scenario** and **tnodeid** for T side variables.

 ***
 ***Note:*** All the quantities being plotted should have the same property.
 For e.g. you can't have a plot with voltage and angle from one node.